chartjs/chartjs-plugin-zoom/docs/guide/developers.md

 Returns whether the chart has been zoomed or panned - i.e. whether the initial scale of any axis is different to the one used currently.

+### `chart.isZoomingOrPanning(): boolean`

+Returns whether the user is currently in the middle of a drag operation or pan operation.

 ## Custom Scales

 You can extend chartjs-plugin-zoom with support for [custom scales](https://www.chartjs.org/docs/latest/developers/axes.html) by using the zoom plugin's `zoomFunctions`, `zoomRectFunctions`, and `panFunctions` members.
 These objects are indexed by scale types (scales' `id` members) and give optional handlers for zoom and pan functionality.